hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/04_quasi_alignment_salmon.md

 $ cd ~/rnaseq/results/salmon
 ```

 > Salmon is not available as a module on O2, but it is installed as part of the bcbio pipeline.
 Since we already have the appropriate path (`/n/app/bcbio/tools/bin/`) in our `$PATH` variable we can use it by simply typing in `salmon`.
->
-> The latest version of Salmon is 0.11.3, but the version currently available to us on O2 is 0.10.2 and so you may encounter small differences in the parameter usage in the manual versus what we use.

 Now, we could create the index using the `salmon index` command as detailed below; however, we are not going to run this in class as it can take a few minutes to run.
 The parameters for the indexing step are as follows: